 The council had heard of the success the Bundaberg Regional Council had when changing their Lobe Pumps to Gorman-Rupp Ultra VS Series two-stage self priming pumps.
 The application was virtually the same, in that they have a vacuum tank that draws sewage through a network of sewer lines that are kept under negative pressure by the vacuum tank.
 Then the vacuum tank fills, it needs to be pumped out.
 Because the tank is under a vacuum (up to -80kPa), the transfer pump needs to be able to pull a “suction lift” equivalent to this, and still be able to produce discharge pressures high enough to transfer sewage to the WWTP (in this case, an additional 60 metres, for a total dynamic head of 68 metres).

 After reviewing the system, Hydro Innovations selected the Gorman-Rupp VS3A60-B with a 45kW motor.
-The pump is one of Gorman-Rupp’s Ultra VS Series of two-stage self priming sewage pumps, capable of producing heads to 90 metres.
-Being a self priming pump, it is more than capable of producing the required vacuum to overcome the negative pressure inside the vacuum tank.
+The pump is one of Gorman-Rupp’s Ultra VS Series of two-stage pumps, capable of producing heads to 90 metres.
+The pump is more than capable of producing the required vacuum to overcome the negative pressure inside the vacuum tank.
 The pump comes standard with a self cleaning wear plate system to enable it to handle stringy materials such as rags, has a large open impeller to handle larger solids and has a large removable cover-plate for access into pump internals to remove large blockages or for inspection.

 The council is happy with their investment.